British Bangladeshis: Notables

 Rushanara Ali is the first person of Bangladeshi origin to have been elected as a member of parliament during the 2010 general election for the Labour Party from the constituency of Bethnal Green and Bow, winning by a large majority of more than 10,000.
-Tulip Siddiq became a member of parliament in the 2015 elections, getting elected from Camden Town.
-Tulip is the niece of the sitting Prime Minister of Bangladesh Sheikh Hasina and granddaughter of Bangabandhu Sheikh Mujibur Rahman the founder father of Bangladesh.
+Tulip Siddiq became a member of parliament in the 2015 general election, getting elected from Camden Town.
+Siddiq is the niece of the former Prime Minister of Bangladesh, Sheikh Hasina and granddaughter of Sheikh Mujibur Rahman.
 Baroness Uddin was the first Bangladeshi and Muslim woman to enter the House of Lords; she swore the oath of office in her own faith.
 Anwar Choudhury became the British High Commissioner for Bangladesh in 2004, the first non-white British person to be appointed in a senior diplomatic post.
 Lutfur Rahman is the first directly elected mayor of Tower Hamlets, who was later removed from office for breaching electoral rules.
+Though he was subsequently reelected in the 2022 council election.

 Enam Ali became the first Muslim and the first representative of the British curry industry to be granted Freedom of the City of London in recognition of his contribution to the Indian hospitality industry.
 Dr. Muhammad Abdul Bari is the chairman of the Muslim Council of Britain – the largest Muslim organisation in Britain.
 Murad Qureshi, a Labour politician, is a member of the Greater London Assembly.